September 11, 2012

 The Composites Innovation Centre is a not-for-profit corporation jointly sponsored by industry and government that began operation in October 2003.
 Its mandate is to support and stimulate economic growth through innovative research and development, apply composite materials and technologies in manufacturing industries, and act as a catalyst for creating new business opportunities in Manitoba.

 Composite materials, sometimes referred to as advanced materials, are made by embedding strong, light strands of material, like glass fibres or carbon threads, in a plastic material such as resin.
 When cured, the final product is extremely lightweight and very strong.
 Composites are commonly used in aircraft assemblies, body panels on buses, fibreglass boats, reinforcements in civil structures and house construction.
-Composites replace metal parts to reduce weight and save energy, reduce the number of parts needed and lower assembly costs.
+Composites replace metal parts to reduce weight and save energy, reduce the number of parts needed and lower assembly costs.“Technology is crucial to compete in a global economy and the research being undertaken with Winnipeg’s Composites Innovation Centre and Dr. Chunhong Wang of Tianjin Polytechnique University keeps Manitoba as a national leader in research and development in the composite sector,” said Selinger.
+“Manitoba is proud to play a role in supporting this research.”

 Winnipeg is home to the largest concentration of composite manufacturers in Canada and numerous companies that produce composite parts for a variety of applications from ground transportation vehicles to farm equipment, storage containers and caustic fluid handling systems, reinforcements for bridges and buildings, furniture and environmental technology products.